Alissha/Automatization-Python-/README.md

 # Automatization-Python-
-Automatization code and testing in Python
+Automatization code and testing in Python.

+Files:
+Md - contains automation code; work with screen directories and save reports in different formats TestLS - checks the correct output of each function